milesdaudistel/notes/notes.md

 To write Hello World in C, the first thing you do is `#include <stdio.h>`.
 How does the compiler know where stdio.h is?
 It looks for the PATH variable in the environment list.
 The PATH variable specifies where to find all your standard libraries.
 On MacOS, the PATH variable is usually contained in `~/.bash_profile`.

+#Bash and Unix

+Useful cheat sheet for any basic bash scripting stuff:  https://devhints.io/bash

+`command prompt` If you have a dollar sign at the end of your command prompt, you're a normal user.
+If it's a pound sign, you're admin.

+`sudo <command>` there are certain things you can't do with this, like cd'ing into a file that requires admin permissions.  sudo makes you admin, does the command, then makes you a regular user again.
+So if you sudo into a folder that requires admin permissions, you just get booted back out.
+Use sudo su instead.
+Don't know why, but su prompts for password, but sudo su doesn't.

 `Unix file system`

 `/` is the root directory.
 It contains all other files in your system.